MSNP1381/msnp1381.github.io/_posts/2024-09-07-Evolution-Prompt.md

 ---
-title: The Evolution of Prompt Engineering, From Art to Science
+title: "The Evolution of Prompt Engineering : From Art to Science"
 date: 2024-09-07
 categories: [Artificial Intelligence, Language Models]
 tags: [prompt engineering, language models, DSPy, TextGrad]
-author: msnp1381
 ---

-The field of prompt engineering has undergone significant changes since the advent of large language models.
+The field of prompt engineering has undergone significant changes since the risr of large language models.
 This article explores the evolution from traditional prompt engineering to more sophisticated approaches like prompt compiling and optimization.

 ## The Decline of Traditional Prompt Engineering